-In this article, Youmans explains the significance of Herbert Spencer (1820–1903), a British writer who developed a comprehensive account of man, society, and nature based on the idea of evolution, the gradual development of more complex forms from simpler elements.
+Edward L. Youmans (1821–1887), who founded Popular Science Monthly in 1872, was a tireless promoter and popularizer of scientific ideas.
+In this article, he explains the significance of Herbert Spencer (1820–1903), a British writer who developed a comprehensive account of man, society, and nature based on the idea of evolution, the gradual development of more complex forms from simpler elements.

 As Youmans explains in this text, Spencer’s use of Darwinian concepts in social and not merely natural realms was a revolutionary idea, challenging longstanding Biblical ideas of the creation and God’s relation to mankind.
 Youmans argued that Spencer’s development of the principle of evolution not only predated Darwin’s, but was both more comprehensive and more fundamental.

 Spencer, who invented the term “survival of the fittest,” had broad influence in the United States.
 His emphasis on development through time helped make “progress,” a term that, with its cognates, occurred frequently in Youman’s article, the fundamental principle of political and social thought.
 As Youmans points out, applying the concepts of evolution and “survival of the fittest” to human beings leads to the idea of “divergent varieties of man, some of them higher than others.”
 This kind of thinking was a direct inspiration for the eugenics movement in the United States.
 This movement, in turn, affected popular opinion and law.
 In 1927, in Buck v.
 Bell, the Supreme Court ruled that Virginia had the right to sterilize its “feeble minded” citizens.
 Justice Holmes, who wrote the opinion (only one justice dissented), was influenced by Spencer, as was the Chief Justice William Howard Taft.
 Holmes concluded his opinion with the words, “Three generations of imbeciles are enough.”